Djeeb/cuda-tests/projects_pytorch/SVRG_nnet/README.md

 we decided to dig into the promising **Stochastic Variance Reduced Gradient** algorithm from [R. Johnson et al., 2013](https://papers.nips.cc/paper/4937-accelerating-stochastic-gradient-descent-using-predictive-variance-reduction.pdf).
 It is directly inspired from SDCA and SAG, but unlike SAG, it doesn't involve full gradients storage.
 Researchers say it is actually easily applicable for neural network learning.
 We want to compare convergence rate to SGD algorithm on a neural network structure.
-You can check the whole implementation in `SVRG_nnet.hpp`.
+You can check the whole implementation in `SVRG.hpp`.

 Unlike previous experiments, our numerical tests will be based on a simple function approximation.